 Getting started in astronomy

-Some free and paid resources on telescope selection, astronomy software and tutorials for beginning and intermediate astronomers.
+A guide to free and paid resources on telescope selection, astronomy software, books, magazines and tutorials for beginning and intermediate astronomers.

 - Stellarium – Free; an outstanding planetarium program for simulating the sky, it can also control a computerized telescope.